-- database on their page in a text box (limited number of characters) and submits - ♦ This triggers an email to advising office/chair - The Chair conducts an appeals meeting with the student - Chair goes to the Disposition Reports/Individual Report tab in their Main Menu, enters student ID number, and enters outcome and comments in the text box - ♦ Student logs in to their page to see the outcome.
+Assessment System on their overview page in a text box (limited number of characters) and submits.

+- This triggers an email to advising office/Chair - The Chair conducts an appeals meeting with the student - Chair goes to the Disposition Reports/Individual Report tab in their Main Menu, enters student ID number, and enters outcome and comments in the text box - Student logs in to their page to see the outcome.
 If the student does not intend to appeal further, he/she clicks submit to indicate he/she has read the information and the student's signature is recorded in the assessment system